NRC Frequently Asked Questions

 What benefit/rights does AU eligibility give me?

 Being AU-eligible through the ABR gives the potential to bypass some of the requirements set forth by the NRC to become an Authorized User.
 However, the ABR suggests candidates contact their institution/workplace for information regarding its particular nuclear radiology requirements.

 When will I receive my exam results?

-Results for the separate RISE will be posted on myABR approximately three weeks after candidates take the exam.
+Results for the separate RISE will be posted on myABR approximately four weeks after candidates take the exam.